strachowski/Swift-cfenv/README.md

 - `VCAP_SERVICES`
 - `PORT`

 If the `VCAP_APPLICATION` isn't set, it is then assumed that your application is running locally.
-For such cases, the [`AppEnv`](#appenv) instance returns values that are still useful for starting your application.
+For such cases, the [`ConfigurationManager`](#appenv) instance returns values that are still useful for starting your application.
 Therefore, this Swift package can be used when running in Cloud Foundry and when running locally.

 ## API
 ### `CloudFoundryEnv`
-To get an instance of the [`AppEnv`](#appenv) structure, you can use one of the following methods of the `CloudFoundryEnv` structure:

-- `getAppEnv(options: [String:Any])`
-- `getAppEnv()`

-An instance of the `AppEnv` structure gives you access to the Cloud Foundry configuration data as an object.
+Swift-env adds extension points to the `ConfigurationManager` class, which gives you direct access to the Cloud Foundry configuration data.
+In your Swift application, you probably will first load configuration data from a local JSON file (this allows you to run locally) and then from environment variables.

 The `options` JSON parameter can contain the following properties: